Step-by-Step ETC Guide for NIRSpec IFU and MIRI MRS Observations of SN1987A

-We normalized the spectrum to 0.1 mJy at 10 μm in the "Renorm" tab.
-This is consistent with assuming that the 0.32 mJy flux density enhancement reported by Bouchet et al (2004) in the center of the ER in their N-band image has decreased in flux over time (Bouchet et al 2004 note the observed decrease over time of the 10 micron flux density).
+We normalized the spectrum to 0.1 mJy at 10 μm in the Renorm tab.
+This is consistent with assuming that the 0.32 mJy flux density enhancement reported by Bouchet et al. (2004) in the center of the ER in their N-band image has decreased in flux over time (Bouchet et al. 2004 noted the observed decrease over time of the 10 μm flux density).

 Define Sources for the NIRSpec IFU

 We set up a scene called SN 1987A (NIR) (Scene ID #4) with multiple sources to represent the 2" diameter ER of SN 1987A and the ejecta in the center of the ring, as defined below.

 In order to provide the spectral energy distribution to be used in ETC for the NIRSpec IFU calculations of SN 1987A, we made use of a K-band cube (graciously shared by J. Larsson and C. Fransson) built from IFU observations of SN 1987A using the SINFONI instrument (Larsson et al. 2016).
 We extracted flux-calibrated spectra from 20 positions along the ER and 1 position at the ejecta in the center of the ER from the SINFONI cube and ingested these into the ETC workbook under the Upload Spectra tab.
 In the Continuum tab of the Source Editor window, we then can choose which spectral file to use for which source by selecting the Uploaded File option.
 For the sources representing the equatorial ring, the name of the spectrum chosen began with "knot__", while for the ejecta position, the name of the spectrum began with "ejecta__".